 In 2019, our Governor signed my AB 206 bill to protect homeowners from lawsuits threatened by lead paint manufacturers that would have intimidated anyone who participates in local lead abatement programs.
 Our law will ensure that homeowners who do the right thing for their families by removing toxic paint were protected from predatory companies.
 San Francisco homeowners will be able to avail themselves of $21 million of cleanup programs in the coming years without fear of litigation.

 Everyone has the right to a long, healthy life — regardless of your race, immigration status, zip code or income.
-To defend this right, I’ve fought on multiple fronts: standing up to corporations who rip off patients, expanding funding for programs that keep families healthy, and doing all I can to protect our kids from disease.
+The COVID-19 pandemic and its disproportionate impacts on communities of color and low-income communities illustrate how much further we have to go to ensure health equity for all.
+I’ve fought for healthcare justice on multiple fronts: standing up to corporations who rip off patients, expanding funding for programs that keep families healthy, and doing all I can to protect our kids from disease.

 Skyrocketing drug prices

 A national driver of healthcare costs has been exorbitant prices for prescription drugs, particularly those that cost far less in other countries.
-While Congress and President Trump have been unable to tackle this issue, I led the fight in the Assembly to increase the transparency of high-cost drug prices in California and require pharmaceutical companies to report data to the public regarding the cost of producing high-priced drugs, and in 2017, we passed the strongest drug price transparency law in the country, SB 17.
+I led the fight in the Assembly to increase the transparency of high-cost drug prices in California and require pharmaceutical companies to report data to the public regarding the cost of producing high-priced drugs, and in 2017, we passed the strongest drug price transparency law in the country, SB 17.

 Patients over profits